|

 the depths of my mind, I admit I was strongly attracted to

 Victoria.
-However, I did not feel guilty about my attraction.
+Nor did I feel guilty about my attraction.
 To me, it was

 perfectly natural to desire a woman as beautiful and